 The College of Nursing strives to educate nurses with a global view of health – be it at the local, state, national, or international level.
 Integrating elements of cultural competency, holistic health, and nursing partnerships allows our students and faculty to meet and exceed current and future needs in healthcare.
 MSU College of Nursing’s International Programming offers opportunities for undergraduate and graduate level students to participate in service-learning projects, clinical rotations, and nursing research in countries around the world.
-Montana State has sought out partnerships with sister colleges in locations such as Mongolia, Costa Rica, and Rwanda in order to provide faculty and students with research and learning opportunities while still pursuing their regular academic interests and studies.
+Montana State has sought out partnerships with sister colleges in locations such as Costa Rica, Ecuador, and India in order to provide faculty and students with research and learning opportunities while still pursuing their regular academic interests and studies.
 At Montana State, you can never dream too big.

 MSU Partnership with Timmy Global

 Since February of 2012, the College of Nursing has collaborated with Timmy Global Health, a non-profit organization based in Indianapolis, Indiana, focused on preventive